 Image: Michael Harpur

 At high water, there are several alternative approaches to permit access from St Mary’s Road and Old Grimsby Sound.
-Much of the area between Tresco, Tean and St Martin’s uncovers at LAT but the principal small boat channels only dry to 1 metre at their shallowest.
+Much of the area between Tresco, Tean and St Martin’s uncovers at LAT, but the principal small boat channels dry to just 1 metre at their shallowest.
 So, with MHWS being 5.7m and MHWN 4.3m, high water provides ample depth for leisure craft to move freely about.
-Pilotage through the channels however requires some care and should only be attempted, on a first visit, with the benefit of a rising tide.
-Seaward entry into St Helen’s pool is via St Helen’s Gap that is located between St Helen’s and Tean.
+Pilotage through the channels, however, requires some care and, on a first visit, should be attempted only with the benefit of a rising tide.
+Seaward entry into St Helen’s pool is via St Helen’s Gap, located between St Helen’s and Tean.
 It is largely seen as the easiest approach and we describe this here.

 Image: Michael Harpur